Cynsar-Foundation/2nd.sdk/Readme.md

 ## Second Exchange SDK

+- Note : This lib is not usable for now, but soon it will expected release date from now , is around + 1 month , alpha release soon :)

 For people developing clients and services , this is a core services that lets them develop usefull applications like Front End for tech stack as below.

 1. If you are intending to build something simple , that uses nostr